-The Duck Creek SRRR Plan was accepted by the EPA on April 18, 2016.
-Implementation of the Cockeysville SRRR plan recommendations are expected to go beyond April 18, 2022 due to expansion of project scope.
+The Duck Creek SRRR Plan was accepted by the EPA on April 18, 2016, and is scheduled to be constructed by April 2027.

 There are multiple projects under design in Duck Creek, below is a list of the proposed projects.